 Making Sense of Your Credit ScoreJanuary 12, 2018

-You may be aware of your credit score, but do you know what it really means for your finances — and how it can impact your life?
+You may be aware of your credit score, but do you know what it represents and what it really means for your finances — and how it can impact your life?
 Your credit score can affect your ability to purchase a home, rent an apartment, obtain a new credit card and more.
 Learn what your credit score means and how you can improve it.

 What your credit score means